sparkflows/sparkflows-docs/docs/user-guide/quick-start/1-create-application.rst

    :alt: Quickstart
    :width: 90%

-The new empty project is created and ready to use.
+The new Empty project is created and ready to use.

 .. figure:: ../../_assets/tutorials/quickstart/3.png